graphsense/graphsense-tagpack-tool/README.md

-This repository
+This repository defines a common structure (schema) for TagPacks and provides a tool for
-* provides a tool for ingesting taxonomies and concepts
+* ingesting taxonomies and concepts
-* defines a common structure (schema) for TagPacks
+* validating TagPacks
-* provides a tool for validating TagPacks
+* ingesting TagPacks into a PostgreSQL database.
-* provides a tool for ingesting TagPacks into a PostgreSQL database.
+* ingesting GraphSense cluster mappings

-## Prerequisites: database
+## Prerequisites: PostgreSQL database

-### Optional: Dockerised Postgres database
+### Option 1: dockerised database

 - [Docker][docker], see e.g. https://docs.docker.com/engine/install/
 - Docker Compose: https://docs.docker.com/compose/install/

 Setup and start a PostgreSQL instance.
-First, copy `env.template` to `.env` and fill in all parameters:
+First, copy `tagpack/conf/env.template` to `.env` and fill in all parameters:

 `LOCAL_DATA_DIR`, the persisted PostgreSQL data directory on the local machine,